codeeverything/burlap/README.md

 }]);
 ```

-With the service defined, we can not make use of it:
+With the service defined, we can now make use of it:

 ```php
 // setup two mailers, since the service is shared these will be identical